R-unic/roblox-cr/README.md

 ![build](https://github.com/Paragon-Studios/roblox-cr/actions/workflows/crystal.yml/badge.svg)
 # roblox-cr

 roblox-cr is a Crystal-to-Luau compiler for Roblox.
-It takes a string of crystal code and converts it into lua.
+It takes a string of Crystal code and converts it into Lua.

 ## Installation